Marvie684/marvel-todo/README.md

 # marvel-todo
-# We are practicing Git
+# I am practicing Git

+I'm a student at Ogba Educational Clinic learning Programming.
 The Clinic is located at 278 Effurun Sapele road in Delta State, Nigeria.
-I'm a student at Ogba Educational Clinic learning Programming.
-My goal is to be good programmer and be able to solve humanity problems.
+My goal is to be a good programmer and be able to solve humanity problems.